natmasslove/aws_howto/mwaa_connections_and_vars/README.md

 In this guide, we'll walk you through the step-by-step process of setting up and utilizing Secrets Manager-based connections and variables.
 Additionally, we've included CloudFormation templates and sample DAGs code, so you can easily integrate this solution into your project.

-You can find the full source code in the following Git Repository: https://github.com/natmasslove/aws_howto/tree/mwaa_connections_and_vars/mwaa_connections_and_vars

 ## Secrets manager-based Connections: How it works

 A diagram below represents on a high-level how connections are referenced in Airflow DAGs and how connection details are retrieved from AWS Secrets manager.